realprogrammersusevim/pomodoro/README.md

 # Pomodoro

 One day I realized an incredible fact.
 There are very few Pomodoro CLI tools out there.
 They are incredibly rare.
+No developers ever build pomodoro timers as a simple project when they're learning a new language.
 Fortunately I decided to come to the rescue and made a small tool in Rust to manage my time.

 ## Requirements